 Via this scheme, Singapore hopes that these businesses will generate employment for Singaporeans and add vibrancy to its business ecosystem.
-Although applications are submitted to the MOM, the business plan is subject to review by various government agencies such as Economic Development Board (EDB) and Spring Singapore.
+Although applications are submitted to the MOM, the business plan is subject to review by various government agencies such as Infocomm Media Development Authority (IMDA), the National Research Foundation (NRF), and Spring Singapore.

-The proposed business idea, total investment, projected revenue and growth, projected local employment creation and technological innovations involved are some of the criteria considered for the approval of the EntrePass applications.
+The proposed business idea, total investment, projected revenue and growth and technological innovations involved are some of the criteria considered for the approval of the EntrePass applications.

-While the educational qualifications is not a significant determinant for this pass, the applicant should have relevant experience and track record, and the business plan that accompanies the application must demonstrate the viability of employment generation for the locals and a minimum Total Business Spending (TBS), that excludes the salary paid to the applicant.
+While the educational qualifications are not a significant determinant for this pass, the applicant should have relevant experience and track record, and the business plan that accompanies the application must demonstrate the professional profile of the applicant, the viability of the business idea, and a detailed implementation plan.

-The renewal of the EntrePass will depend on the fulfillment of the employment generation and TBS commitment declared in the business plan.
-Therefore, while drafting the business plan, it is important to depict an accurate picture of the business and its operations potential and provide insight on the strategies that will be deployed to achieve the commitments.
+Therefore, while drafting the business plan, it is important to depict an accurate picture of the business and the potential of its operations and provide insight on the strategies that will be deployed to achieve the commitments.

-In addition to the existing criteria for EntrePass approval, new qualifying criteria has taken effect from 1 September 2013.
+In addition to the existing criteria for EntrePass approval, new qualifying criteria have taken effect from 3 August 2017.
 The intention is to weed out low potential small businesses and attract high technology startups and innovative ideas that add value and vibrancy to the business landscape of Singapore.

 In order to ensure their continued contribution and value creation to the local economy, the renewal criteria is also tightened and made progressive.
 Each newly issued and renewed EntrePasses will be valid for a period of up to one year.

-Accordingly, to be eligible for EntrePass, the applicant must meet at least one of the following requirements either:
+Accordingly, to be eligible for EntrePass, the applicant must meet at least one of the following requirements:

 - Receive funding from a recognized third-party venture capitalist or business angel; or